Cloud-Process-History/devops-sonarqube-scan-action/README.md

-# Cepsa - SonarQube Scan GitHub Action
+# SonarQube Scan GitHub Action

 Using this GitHub Action, scan your code with SonarQube scanner to detects bugs, vulnerabilities and code smells in more than 20 programming languages!